 Although the equinox happens at the same instant for everyone worldwide, the clock time for the equinox varies by time zone.
 In the U.S., the equinox come on Monday, September 22.
 The time will be 10:29 p.m.
 EDT, 9:29 p.m.
 CDT, 8:29 p.m.
 MDT or 7:29 p.m.
 PDT.

-At the instant of the September equinox, the midday sun will be shining straight overhead at the equator.
-As the September equinox sun crosses the equator, going from north to south, it’ll signal the beginning of autumn in the Northern Hemisphere and spring in the Southern Hemisphere.
+At this special moment – the instant of the September equinox – the midday sun will be at zenith, or straight overhead, at the Earth’s equator.
+That’s the meaning of this equinox.
+At the September equinox sun crosses the sky’s equator, going from north to south.
+Because the path of the sun is heading southward, this equinox signals the beginning of autumn in the Northern Hemisphere and spring in the Southern Hemisphere.